Unveiling the truth: Is SEO worth it in 2024?

-SEO has been a controversial topic for digital marketers ever since the concept was invented in 1997.
 For its supporters, SEO is a solid strategy for building your brand, attracting more traffic and generating more high-quality leads and a better ROI on your marketing spend in the long term.

-For its detractors, it is a costly, time-consuming activity with no 100% guarantee of success.
 And for its haters, SEO is a gimmicky practice that uses click-bait-like tactics and keyword stuffing to inflate traffic without much impact on the overall success of your marketing activities.

 At Contentoo, we are convinced that SEO is a powerful marketing technique that’s as relevant as ever in 2024.
 We’ve seen countless examples of how optimising your content for findability contributes to reaching your marketing goals.

-That’s why, in this post, we want to dispel some of the misconceptions about SEO, set the record straight and definitively answer the question: Is SEO worth it?
+That’s why, in this post, we want to dispel some of the misconceptions about SEO, set the record straight and definitively answer the question: Is SEO really worth it?

 What is SEO?